![]() |

 Do you understand this distinction?

-Funnily enough, until recently, I never believed in the notion of
+Funnily enough, until recently I never believed in the notion of

 an unhealthy high self esteem.
 I thought that there was low